Cardinals’ Wainwright to face Braves in Game 3 of NLDS

 For a long time, Wainwright was hoping to pitch in big games for Atlanta.
 He was a prep star in Brunswick, Georgia, when he was drafted by the Braves with the 29th overall pick in 2000.

-He had just finished a solid season playing for Snitker at Double-A Greenville when he was shipped off to St. Louis with Jason Marquis and Ray King for J.D.
+He had just finished a solid season at Double-A Greenville when he was shipped off to St. Louis with Jason Marquis and Ray King for J.D.
 Drew and Eli Marrero.

-”When we had him he was a young guy,” Snitker said. ”You saw great potential.
-You hated to lose him.
-I remember when we traded him and I called him.

-”But you saw – and I realize – you realized at the time you’ve got to give up something to get something.
-And it’s just been really cool to see how he’s developed, his career, following him.”

 Drew hit .305 with 31 homers in his only season with Atlanta, but the Braves were eliminated by the Astros in the first round of the 2004 playoffs – part of a streak of nine straight playoff series losses that is one away from the Cubs’ record for postseason futility.